TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-variables.md

     Run the playbook:

     ``` { .console .no-copy }
-    [student@ansible-1 ansible-files]$ ansible-playbook setup_filter.yml
+    [student@ansible-1 ansible_files]$ ansible-playbook setup_filter.yml
     ```

     Optionally, run the playbook with the *ansible-navigator*:

     ``` { .console .no-copy }
-    [student@ansible-1 ansible-files]$ ansible-navigator run setup_filter.yml -m stdout
+    [student@ansible-1 ansible_files]$ ansible-navigator run setup_filter.yml -m stdout
     ```

 ### Step 7 - Using Facts in Playbooks

 Facts can be used in a Playbook like variables, using the proper naming, of course.
-Create this Playbook as `facts.yml` in the `~/ansible-files/` directory:
+Create this Playbook as `facts.yml` in the `~/ansible_files/` directory:

 ```yaml
 --8<-- "variables-step7-facts-playbook.yml"